wa0nder/Chalk/README.md

-# Chalk
-Two-dimensional comment thread layout written using JavaScript and React

 ![Chalk](assets/chalkLogoTwoTanSmall.png?raw=true "Chalk")

 ~~July 2020 - Warning: this project is in an initial stage of development so anything is up for change.~~